-The Ammy Awards, named after Alberta's official gemstone—Ammolite, recognize achievements at Alberta Visitor Information Centres (VICs) in:
+The AMMY Awards, named in honour of Alberta’s official gemstone—Ammolite, recognize achievements at Alberta Visitor Information Centres (VICs) in the categories of:

 - Individual Excellence

-As exclusive and rare as the gemstone itself, the Ammys are awarded annually at the Alberta Visitor Information Providers Conference.
-Awards are for organizations and
+As exclusive and rare as the gemstone itself, the AMMYs are awarded annually at the Alberta Visitor Information Providers (AVIP) Conference to organizations and

-individuals who have gone above and beyond, providing an exceptional Alberta VIC experience.
-The awards challenge VICs to achieve high levels of excellence, instill pride
+individuals who have gone above and beyond to provide an exceptional Alberta VIC experience.
+The awards are meant to challenge VICs to achieve high levels of

 Best in Class - Hiring and Training